 Large state schools with thousands of students aren’t for everyone.
 Now you can choose a small, quality private university for the same cost as UT-Austin or Texas A&M-College Station.

-If you’ve been accepted to either of these schools and TLU, you are eligible to receive the CHOICE scholarship and attend TLU at the same cost!
+If you’ve been accepted to either of these schools and TLU, you are eligible to receive the CHOICE scholarship.

 How does this scholarship work?